-• platforms.
+Neuf ("New Bridge") in Paris, France cleverly illuminates the faces carved above the waters of the Seine River.
 Botom Right: "Urban Light" art installation in Los Angeles, California.

 Top left: The Hive's giant letters on the side of the building direct drivers to the site.

-Bottom Left: modeling the Monroe Street Bridge's iconic arches, this fence balances vehicle and foot traffic with separate gates.
+Bottom Left: modeling the Monroe Street Bridge's iconic arches, this fence balandes vehicle and foot traffic with separate gates.
 Top right: Downtown lightinjg provides understated ambiance to Wall Street.

+Design Guidelines for Public Projects | 29

 B-5 Design for Personal Safety and Security

 Promote a sense of security for people during nighttime hours.
 Design the building/structure and site to promote the feeling of personal safety and security in the immediate area.

+Clarification

 Implement appropriate Crime Prevention Through Environmental Design (CPTED) principals, with a heightened focus on increasing eyes-on-thestreet to improve passive security.

+Key Points: